-FANCY A GO UP THE QUARTER MILE?
+FANCY A BLAST UP THE QUARTER MILE?

 Well what are you waiting for!
-Follow the easy steps guide on how to take your car or motorcycle up the track for the first time
+Follow the easy steps guide on how to take your car or motorcycle up the track for the first time and feel like a winner!

 Photo courtesy of Peter Donaldson.